erwinluis/splitable_doc/README.md

       <td>'100456'</td>
       <td>N/A</td>
       <td>Yes</td>
-      <td style="width: 30%;">Usually it is an order id.
+      <td width="30%">Usually it is an order id.
 It is a way for the store to track for which order is using Splitable.</td>
     </tr>
   </tbody>
 </table>